vmware-tanzu/tanzu-dev-portal/content/outcomes/application-observability/tsm-slo-based-measurement-and-monitoring-apps.md

 1. **View SLO and SLI Violations** - After you define SLO configurations, you can view and track violations of SLIs and SLOs in real time in the Tanzu Service Mesh Console user interface. [more](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/services/slos-with-tsm/GUID-F114FF5C-E632-4711-9D5F-B25FD980C5EF.html)

-1. **Track “Error Budgets”** - Based on SLOs, teams can track “error budgets,” that is, a length of time over which performance can be outside the desired SLIs without violating the SLO. [more](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/services/slos-with-tsm/GUID-9C1D70D7-1C0C-4F72-A39C-42EDCDBB5D9E.html)
+1. **Track “Error Budgets”** - Based on SLOs, teams can track “error budgets,” that is, a metric in which performance or availability can be outside the desired SLIs without violating the SLO. [more](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/services/slos-with-tsm/GUID-9C1D70D7-1C0C-4F72-A39C-42EDCDBB5D9E.html)

 1. **Track Autoscaling Impact on Services** - Developers and operators can use the Service Level Objective (SLO) graph to see how Tanzu Service Mesh Service Autoscaler impacts the stated microservice objectives. [more](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/services/service-autoscaling-with-tsm-user-guide/GUID-E5684E2C-8D32-4422-BA3B-822606D01E6C.html)

 ## Best Practices

 1. **Set High-Level Objectives for Production Environments** – A common measure of the health of a service are latency percentile values.
-Of the three latency percentiles available to use with Tanzu Service Mesh SLOs, the p99 latency is the most appropriate service level indicator (SLI) for production environments because this metric most fully covers the experience of the users of a service. [more](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/services/slos-with-tsm/GUID-2651936B-E8C7-41C3-AE76-5163611970C3.html)
+Of the three latency percentiles available to use with Tanzu Service Mesh SLOs, the 99th percentile (p99) latency is the most appropriate service level indicator (SLI) for production environments because this metric most fully covers the experience of the users of a service. [more](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/services/slos-with-tsm/GUID-2651936B-E8C7-41C3-AE76-5163611970C3.html)

 1. **Use the P90 Latency for SLI Development** – We suggested using the p99 latency to define an SLI.
 Development environments do not need to have service qualities as high as that of production environments and so can use the p90 latencies for an SLI measurement. [more](https://docs.vmware.com/en/VMware-Tanzu-Service-Mesh/services/slos-with-tsm/GUID-20F1B2A2-7789-44DE-B193-352F8C4BAE23.html)